By Saksham Dwivedi, CNLU

 The main problem with insurable interest concerns the time at which the interest must attach; as a general rule (given under section 8, above), the assured must, at the time of loss, have an insurable interest in the subject matter insured.
 In contracts of international sale of goods, it is not always easy to ascertain at any given time whether the property has in fact passed from seller to buyer.

-With reference to assignment of interest, Section 17 of the Indian Act provides: –
+With reference to the assignment of interest, Section 17 of the Indian Act provides: –

 “Where the assured assigns or otherwise parts with his interest in the subject matter insured, he does not thereby transfer to the assignee his rights under the contract of insurance, unless there be an express or implied agreement with the assignee to that effect.

-But the provisions of this section do not affect a transmission of interest by operation of law.”
+But the provisions of this section do not affect the transmission of interest by operation of law.”

 Where a cargo of tallow was insured “warehouse to warehouse” by purchasers and the cargo was delivered short for transit and the missing quantity was never in transit and never became the property of the purchasers, they were held to have no insurable interest and the underwriters were held not liable for the missing quantity.